ISpillMyDrink/OpenSuperClone/README.md

 # Install required packages for building
 ./install-build-requirements.sh

-# Build OpenSuperClone and OSCViewer
+# Build OpenSuperClone and OSCViewer for Debug and install to ./debug
 ./build.sh
 ```